MarshallMoorman/CertBox/docs/AI-Prompt.md

   - Implemented icon generation for macOS using a script (`generate_icns.sh`) that converts `graphics/certbox_icon.png` into `src/CertBox/Assets/CertBox.icns` with all required sizes (16x16 to 1024x1024).
 The script is integrated into both local and CI builds.
   - Fixed a local build issue where the script failed to copy the bundle to `/Applications` by adding a step to delete the existing bundle first.
   - Ensured the `ApplicationIcon` in `CertBox.csproj` is set to `Assets/certbox.ico` for all platforms, as the C# compiler expects a `.ico` file. macOS uses `Info.plist` and `Contents/Resources/CertBox.icns` for its icon, avoiding a `CS7065` error caused by using an `.icns` file in `ApplicationIcon`.
+  - Added a custom `MessageBox` implementation to handle permission prompts (e.g., Full Disk Access denial on macOS), with dynamic sizing based on content, a `ScrollViewer` for long messages, and `MaxWidth`/`MaxHeight` set to 80% of the main window’s size.
+- **Versioning**: Updated to use a hybrid `1.0.0.XXXX` scheme (base version in `CertBox.csproj`, build number from GitHub Actions run number).
+Displayed in the status bar and artifact names (e.g., `CertBox-win-x64-1.0.0.65.zip`).
+Old releases/tags/runs prior to `v1.0.0.65` removed via `gh` scripts.

 **Response Style Guide**:
 - When providing content in a codeblock that is markdown content (e.g., a markdown file like `README.md` or `AI-Prompt.md`), use `~~~` instead of ` ``` ` to start and end inner codeblocks within the main markdown codeblock.
 This avoids rendering issues in browsers due to nested codeblock delimiters.
 The user will manually convert `~~~` to ` ``` ` on their end.
 For example: